The Modern Girl’s View of Marriage: Hammersmith (four)

 Hogben started.
 A head…disheveled hair, a mud-smeared chin and nose, emerged from the cover of the bridge, near where Hogben had proposed to sit and think.
 The rest began to come out, and what showed earliest was clad in an undershirt.

 “Sir, I…may I ask you, will you… Go!”
 The young man gestured.
 He rose, clear of the arch, and stood, clutching the band of his trousers.
 “And, for a minute, wait on the road?
 Please.”

 “Mr. Hogben!”
 The voice was Minnie Leybourne’s.
 “Is that you?
 Don’t go!”

 He’d been prepared to high-tail it.
-Hogben had to debate with himself a moment, whether in such circumstances a lady’s preference must be obeyed—and the chance to decide got away from him.
+Hogben had to debate with himself a moment, whether in such circumstances a lady’s preference still must be obeyed—and the chance to decide got away from him.
 Minnie came out from under the bridge, fixing on her hat.
-Her skirts bore the sort of debris that might gather there, if lying on a patch of ground (cloth or occupant, Hogben was not judging); her state of dress otherwise was more presentable than her comrade’s.
+Her skirts bore the sort of debris that might gather if lying on a patch of ground (cloth or occupant, Hogben was not judging), her state of dress otherwise more presentable than her comrade’s.

 “Mr. Hogben, I want to introduce you to Nicholas Raymond.”

 “I didn’t know if Nico would ever figure it out, where this place is.
 I mean…but I sent him a telegram.
 Right off, when we first got here.
 You remember Mr. Mack was taking them down.
 You know, he said the trains that come up this way only stop along the river, down where they have the factory.”